 How to Control Ants in Lawns Naturally

-Because ants form social communities, which can live in an area just a few inches wide or a space many feet across, ant populations and their associated problems will vary.
+Since ants form social communities, which can live in an area just a few inches (8 cm.) wide or a space many feet across, ant populations and their associated problems will vary.
 If you have one of the huge groups entrenched in your lawn, steps need to be taken to eradicate the insects.

 Killing ants in your lawn is tricky business because children and pets use the area for play and traversing the garden.
 You can try a 3 percent solution of dish soap with water as a spray for an infested area.